kanoa20/kanoa20.github.io/index.md

 ### **Mission**

-Strengthening the collectivism of our global community by enabling others to innovate more effectively {: .fs-4 .fw-300 }
+Strengthening the collectivism of our global community by enabling others to innovate more effectively.
+Specifically, focused on the following problem themes:

+- Access to high-quality, globally available web
+- Simplified opt-in to digitally connect any tool for use
+- Reimagining collective societal value for verifiable credibility, consensus and lasting usage

+{: .fs-4 .fw-300 }

 ### **Values**